shirhatti/EntityFramework.Docs/ef/querying/basic.md

 ---
 uid: querying/basic
 ---
+# Basic Query

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Basic Query

 Entity Framework Core uses Language Integrate Query (LINQ) to query data from the database.
 LINQ allows you to use C# (or your .NET language of choice) to write strongly typed queries based on your derived context and entity classes.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Querying) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Querying) on GitHub.

 ## 101 LINQ samples